iamalreadynoob/wolta/README.md

 * params, dictionary, if model has parameters, they initialize it here, default by, None
 * normal_acc, float, default by, None.
 If it is None then it is calculated first of all
 * trials, int, default by, 100

+***

+## Feature Tools

+This module is designed for visualizing the inputs and results

+### make_table

+**Returns**: string, md code for table
+**Parameters**:
+* mode, 'sheet' or 'nx2'
+* inputs, it is used if 'sheet' is selected, arrays of list of rows or columns
+* inputs_type, indicates the type of arrays in inputs, the value must be 'row' or 'column'
+* first_column, it is used if 'nx2' is selected.
+It indicates the first column
+* filler, it is used if 'nx2' is selected.
+The second column is filled with it